hanabi/hanabi.github.io/README.md

   * Bob clues red to Cathy, filling in the already-touched 1 as red 1, as well as touching a new card, which must be red 2.
   * Cathy discards the known red 1 as a *Gentleman's Discard*.
   * Alice blind-plays her *Finesse Position* card as red 1.
 * The *Gentleman's Discard* essentially transfers a card to another player on the team.
-However, it has a cost: if the card is currently playable, it costs the team tempo, because it will take longer to play the card.
-* Thus, a *Gentleman's Discard* is only good if there is some other side benefit to offset the lost tempo.
-The following are the four main reasons that people do *Gentleman's Discards*:
+However, often times, doing this will delay things and cost the team *Tempo*.
+Thus, a *Gentleman's Discard* that slows things down is only good if there is some other side benefit to offset the lost *Tempo* (such as preventing the discard of a valuable card, for example).
-  1) To extend the *Early Game*.
-You usually want to extend the *Early Game* for as long as possible, and doing a *Gentleman's Discard* both generates a clue and does not count as ending the *Early Game*.
-  2) You want to protect another player's chop.
-By getting them to blind-play a card, they will not be discarding, and this "protects" their chop from being discarded for at least one go-around of the table.
-  3) You want to protect your own chop.
-Say that your card is playable through someone else's cards that have not been played yet.
-In this situation, if you discard your chop, the team could be losing some high-value one-away card.
-But if you transfer a card to someone else, it gives you something "safe" to do.
-  4) It gets a "free" card as a *Layered Gentleman's Discard*.
-(This is a more advanced move that is covered later on.)

 ### The Baton Discard